smagara/smagara/README.md

-# Welcome to my GitHub!

 ## 🔭 I'm currently working on
+  - Trying to understand AI, Copilots and their role
-  - The HuggingFace AI Agent coursework
+  - HuggingFace AI Agent coursework, and associated Python/Jupyter
   - Responsive web design study
-  - Learning Python and Jupyter for AI
   - Seeking a unified theory of software development

 ## ☁️ **Recent Azure Cloud work**